mcshawn10/mcshawn10/README.md

 Hello world!

-My name is Shawn McNeill, current master's student of electrical engineering at University of Texas at San Antonio.
+My name is Shawn McNeill, thank you for visiting my profile!
-While my degree is what it is, my interests are definitely more CS focused, ie software/data.
+Below I showcase my best work so far.
+Strongly interested in computer vision's ability to benefit humanity.

 Hope you like what you see, more projects on the way. please reach me at my contacts below: